 The Experience Year is optional.
-Student applies and need the programme director approval.
-The decision is made by the end of July.
-It may complements the classroom training with academic or professional experiences, or a combination of both, according to regulatory rules.
+Student applies and needs the programme director's approval.
+The decision is made by the end of July of year 2.
+It may complement the classroom training with academic or professional experiences, or a combination of both, according to regulatory rules.